mentionm/crypto-resources/README.md

 - [Trust Wallet](https://trustwallet.com/) - One of the most trusted crypto wallets.
 Also, allows users to see NFT collectibles.
 Available on iOS and Android. *Listed on Mobile Apps for buying and trading category too.*
 - [Crypto.com](https://crypto.com/) - One of the most popular crypto wallets.
 Works on mobile devices only. *Listed on Mobile Apps for buying and trading category too.*
 - [Rainbow](https://rainbow.me/) - Simple to use Ethereum-based wallet.
 Mobile only.
-- [MEW](https://www.myetherwallet.com/) - MyEtherWallet.
-Supports ERC tokens and NFTs.
-Works on smartphones only.
 - [WalletConnect](https://walletconnect.com/) - WalletConnect is the web3 standard to connect blockchain wallets to dapps.
 It supports most of the wallets listed here.
 - [Exodus](https://www.exodus.com/) - Popular multi-assets crypto wallet.
 Has desktop and mobile versions.
 - [Rabby](https://rabby.io/) - An awesome wallet/browser extension for Ethereum, Base, Arbitrum, Optimism, and many other L2s.
 Also, supports different L1s.
 I prefer it over MetaMask or other wallets now.
--

 #### SOL
 - [Phantom](https://phantom.app/) - Full of features SOL wallet allowing to swap, to see NFTs, staking, and more.
 Expanding its support now allows holding Ethereum and Bitcoin.